Point of Sale for WooCommerce turns any web browser into a cash register, allowing you to holistically manage your products, orders and customers.

 For store owners based in the United States and have an account with Stripe, they can accept in-store payments using Stripe’s Terminal service.
 More details can be found here.

-Once you have registered, you will need to enter your secret key for the POS to connect to Stripe:
+Once you have registered, you will need to activate the Stripe plugin, enter your secret key and connect POS to Stripe:

 - Go to WooCommerce > Settings > Payments.

-- Select Stripe for POS and click on Settings.
+- Select Stripe Terminal and click on Setup or Manage if this is already enabled.

-- To enable the payment method, check the box at the top.
+- To enable the payment method, check the Enable/Disable box.

 Compatible Hardware ↑ Back to top